 When it comes to defending computer crimes at the federal level, it takes an attorney who's got some experience and has dealt with the federal government on these cases.
-These computer crimes can take many different forms.
+These computer crimes can handle many different forms.

-The bottom line is, if you commit a crime, for example, embezzling money and you use a computer to do it, there's an extra enhancement that the government can charge you with and try to get extra time tacked onto the back of your sentence.
+The bottom line is, if you commit a crime, for example, embezzling money, and you use a computer to do it, there's an extra enhancement that the government can charge you with and try to get extra time tacked onto the back of your sentence.
 Embezzlement is defined under 18 U.S.C. § 641.

 Different Types of Federal Computer Crimes

 So, computers are serious business because they're sophisticated machinery that can be used to cause a lot of damage versus a very small amount of damage.